-At the January 25, 2022 Council meeting, Council adopted the Municipality of North Grenville's 10-year Community Strategic Plan.
-The plan aims to achieve the community's vision, "North Grenville is a caring, vibrant, and cohesive community, where growth is sustainably managed to enhance the quality of urban and rural life for all."
+On January 25, 2022 Council adopted the Municipality of North Grenville's 10-year Community Strategic Plan.
+The plan aims to achieve the community's vision of North Grenville as "a caring, vibrant, and cohesive community, where growth is sustainably managed to enhance the quality of urban and rural life for all."

-This Community Strategic Plan reflects the shared insights of almost 2,000 public participants, advisory committee members, community groups, Council, and municipal staff who engaged in the process.
+This Community Strategic Plan reflects the shared insights of almost 2,000 residents, advisory committee members, community groups, Council, and municipal staff who engaged in the process.